parsaeisa/Notes/AI/AI Engineering/LlamaIndex.md

 * **Storage:** Persists discrete relational triplets in memory or dedicated graph databases (e.g., Neo4j, Nebulagraph).
 * **Retrieval:** Extracts entities/keywords from user queries, maps them to corresponding nodes, and traverses connected subgraphs ($k$-hop paths) to synthesize grounded context.

+### Core Index Peers in the LlamaIndex Hierarchy

+Other counterparts to `KnowledgeGraphIndex`.

+* **`PropertyGraphIndex` (Modern Graph Peer):**
+The successor to `KnowledgeGraphIndex`.
+Implements a Labeled Property Graph (LPG) model that supports rich node/edge metadata alongside native hybrid search (graph traversal + vector embeddings + text search).
+It's like a database:
 It's like a database:
 ```python
 # Initialize empty PropertyGraphIndex with specified LLM and embedding configurations